Home

 This makes 6 flax "eggs".

-• Need a butter substitute for your vegan baking needs?
+• Need a butter substitute?
 Many newbies reach for margarine.
 But I say: STEP AWAY FROM THE MARGARINE!
 It's incredibly bad for your health due to the hydrogenation.
 In fact, I'd use butter before I'd use hydrogenated margarine.
-(And as a vegan who shuns butter, you should know I must be very serious about not using margarine.)
+(And as someone who shuns dairy butter, you should know I must be very serious about not using margarine.)

 Instead, reach for a non-hydrogenated butter substitute.
-The one I use, and highly recommend, is called Earth Balance .
+The one I use, and highly recommend, is called Earth Balance.
 You can find it in most health food stores, and even many mainstream grocery stores.
 If not, ask for it.
-(By the way, there is a similar product by the same company called Smart Balance, but this is not vegan.)
+I buy and recommend the organic variety.
+(By the way, there is a similar product by the same company called Smart Balance, but at this time it is not vegan.)

-So instead, you can use organic coconut oil.
-Coconut oil seems to be steeped in controversy, but I believe it is extremely good for you and can actually benefit your health.
+So instead, you can use a touch of organic coconut oil.
+Coconut oil seems to be steeped in controversy, but I believe it is good for you in moderation.
 (For more on this topic, check out Bruce Fife's The Coconut Oil Miracle and draw your own conclusions.
-Coconut oil works beautifully for nearly all vegan baking needs when an oil or butter is needed.
+Coconut oil works beautifully for nearly all baking needs when an oil or butter is needed.

-• To substitute buttermilk in your vegan baking, mix non-dairy milk with a foodie acid such as lemon juice, apple cider vinegar, or brown rice vinegar and let sit for 5-10 minutes.
+• To substitute buttermilk, mix non-dairy milk with a foodie acid such as lemon juice, apple cider vinegar, or brown rice vinegar and let sit for 5-10 minutes.

 The general rule is to add 1 Tablespoon foodie acid to a 1 cup measuring cup, then add non-dairy milk and fill to the top.
-Beware that this works best with soy milk, almond milk or oat milk -- low-protein rice milk will not produce the same results.
+Beware that this works best with soy milk (organic), almond milk or oat milk -- low-protein rice milk will not produce the same results.

-• To substitute cream in your vegan baking, look for Silk's Soy Creamer.
+• To substitute cream look for Silk's Original Flavor Soy Creamer -- while I normally prefer to buy all my soy products organic, this is at least non-GMO which is on the right track.
 It really does the trick.
 But please use this sparingly, since it's very processed and not the best for your health.

 • I find the taste of full-on whole wheat flour to be a little too strong.
 Plus, due to the high protein content, it usually makes very dense baked goods.